Dulce Gardenia: Consejo Mundial de Lucha Libre (2019–present)

-Gardenia made his CMLL in-ring on June 25, 2019 as he teamed up with Drone and Fuego to defeat the trio of Misterioso Jr., Pólvora and Virus.
-Shortly after he was introduced to CMLL's TV audience as he made a highly publized debut on CMLL's main show, Super Viernes, winning a singles match over Disturbio that was presented as part of CMLL's LBGT+ celebration and with an in-ring endorsement by Sofia Alonso, the daughter of CMLL owner Paco Alonso.
+Beginnings (2019–2022)

-For CMLL's 86th Anniversary Show, Gardenia's first major show appearance, he, Diamante Azul, and Titán defeated El Hijo del Villano III, Hechicero, and Rey Bucanero by disqualification in the second match of the night of CMLL's biggest annual show.
-Gardenia participated in his first major CMLL tournament in October as he was teamed up with Volador Jr. for the Gran Alternativa tournament.
-For the annual Gran Alternativa tournament CMLL teams up a rookie with an established CMLL veteran for a tag team tournament to help elevate the ranking of one or more of the rookie competitors.
-Gardenia and Volador Jr. defeated Espíritu Negro and Mr. Niebla in the first round, followed by a win over El Coyote and El Terrible, before the team lost to Fugaz and Místico in the semi-finals of the tournament.
+Dulce Gardenia made his CMLL in-ring debut in a six-man tag team match at Arena Coliseo on June 15, 2019, where he, Drone and Fuego lost to Misterioso Jr., Pólvora and Virus.
+Shortly after, on June 28, he made his highly publicized television debut on Super Viernes at Arena México, winning a singles match over Disturbio that was presented as part of CMLL's LGBTQ+ celebration, and featured an in-ring endorsement by Sofia Alonso, the daughter of CMLL owner Paco Alonso.
+On September 27, at the CMLL 86th Anniversary Show, Gardenia, Diamante Azul and Titán defeated El Hijo del Villano III, Hechicero and Rey Bucanero by disqualification at CMLL's biggest show of the year.
+On October 4, Gardenia was paired with Volador Jr. for the Torneo Gran Alternativa ("Great Alternative Tournament"), a tag team tournament where a rookie teams with a veteran.
+They defeated Espíritu Negro and Mr. Niebla in the first round and El Coyote and El Terrible in the quarter-finals, before losing to Fugaz and Místico in the semi-finals.

-Starting in late October, Dulce Gardenia became involved in a storyline feud with Kawato-San, with the two facing off in six-man tag team matches throughout November and December.
-Kawato and Gardenia both agreed to "bet" their hair in a lucha de apuestas match, which would become the main event of the 2020 Sin Piedad.
-On January 1, 2020, Gardenia defeated Kawato-San two falls to one, forcing Kawato-San to shave his hair.
-Later the same month, Gardenia was part of New Japan Pro-Wrestling's Fantastica Mania tour.
+During this time, Gardenia entered a storyline feud with Kawato-San; they both agreed to "bet" their hair in a Lucha de Apuestas ("bet match") in the main event of Sin Piedad ("No Mercy") on January 1, 2020, where Gardenia defeated Kawato-San two falls to one, forcing Kawato-San to shave his hair.
+The following month, he was forced to team with Okumura as part of the Torneo Nacional de Parejas Increíbles ("National Incredible Pairs Tournament"), but lost to Felino and Niebla Roja in the first round.
+On February 28, Gardenia and Fuego lost to El Hijo del Villano III and Templario in the first round of a tournament for the reintroduced Mexican National Tag Team Championship.
+In the main event of Sin Salida ("No Escape") on January 1, 2022, Gardenia placed his hair on the line in an eleven-man steel cage match held under Lucha de Apuestas rules.
+In the end, he defeated Disturbio, the last wrestler remaining in the cage, to shave him bald in the process.